Sale!

 Accessories and Skins:

-The instrument comes with a beautiful orange doukake (body cover) with flower and a matching orange neo (string holder).
+The instrument comes with an optimistic yellow doukake (body cover) and a contrasting purple neo (string holder).
 Also included in the package are a set of fresh strings, a tenjin cap, and a dougomu.

 The dou is skinned with Hibiki – the newest generation of synthetic skins with a warm tone that’s closer to the sound of natural skins than any of its predecessors.